image-angel/client/README.md

 }
 ```
 If a leaked or inappropriately shared image is found by its owner,
-the watermark can be reas using this API.
+the watermark can be read using this API.
 The image sharing platform can then determine details of the original downloader given the embedded watermark and take appropriate next steps.

-## Documentation

 ## License